 Endoscopic Treatment for Carpal Tunnel Syndrome Close to Virginia Beach & Richmond, VA

 Orthopaedic & Spine Center offers effective Carpal Tunnel Syndrome treatment.
 Boyd W. Haynes III, MD, a Board-Certified, Fellowship-trained Sports Medicine specialist, performs Endoscopic Carpal Tunnel Release at OSC.
-Dr. Haynes is the only orthopaedic specialist on the Virginia Peninsula to offer this advanced surgical technique for the treatment of Carpal Tunnel Syndrome (CTS).
+Dr. Haynes was the first orthopaedic specialist on the Virginia Peninsula to offer this advanced surgical technique for the treatment of Carpal Tunnel Syndrome (CTS).
 Dr. Haynes has performed thousands of Endoscopic Carpal Tunnel Release procedures since he first started using this technique in 1993.

 What Are The Symptoms of Carpal Tunnel Syndrome?